Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Problem Setup Methodology

-To more specifically clarify how the process works, we first named our method "two-steps-message-passing" and "one-step-message-passing" for MeshGraphnet.
-As shown in Fig.(\ref{Graph Network}), the embedded graph $\mathcal{G}^c(\mathbf{c}^{t}, \mathbf{e}_{c_{ij}}^{t})$ enter first message passing process, which is sum all neighboring edges at each point and averages them.
-The first process will use an edge set stored in $G_{v}(V, E)$ Fig.(\ref{graph_representation}, a).
-The output, denoted as $\mathcal{\overline{v’}} $, will enter the second message passing process, which is Aggregate the vertex information that makes up each cell to the center of each cell, and the second process used edge set stored in $G_{c}(V, E)$ Fig.(\ref{graph_representation},b).
-At the end of $Cell block$, the aggregated features will pass through an $MLP$, we denoted it as $MPMLP-C$ or $\phi^{cp}$.
-Finally, the remaining $Edge Block$ will concatenate all the neighboring cells of each edge at its features, and pass them through another MLP, we denoted it as $MPMLP-E$ or $\phi^{ep}$, output $e'_{ij}$. \\ \\ $\textbf{Decoder, Spatial Integrate Layer and state updater}$ \quad The decoder in FVGN was mainly composed of a 2 hidden layer, 128 hidden sizes, SiLU activation function MLP $\phi^{d}$.
-And $\phi^{d}$ are not applied with LayerNormalization(LN) layers compared with $\phi^{e}$.
-The decoder takes on the task of decoding the latent edge features after the message passes into true fluxes on edges.
-It is pretty similar to a traditional numerical solver that finds the higher order derivative of each side Finally, these derivatives are summed to approximate a specific flux value.
-So, the decoder decodes the latent $derivatives$ into physical domain $A, D, P$, which stands for $Advection$ $flux$ term, $Diffusion$ $flux$ term, and $Pressure$ $flux$ term depict in detail in Fig.(\ref{Graph Network}).
+To more specifically clarify how the process works, we first named our method "twice-message-aggregating" and "one-step-message-aggregating" for MeshGraphNets.
+As shown in Fig.(\ref{Message Passing Process Comparsion}), the encoded graph $\mathcal{G}_c(\mathbf{c}^{\prime}_{i}, \mathbf{e}_{c_{ij}}^{\prime})$ enter first message passing layer, which process is summing together all edge features that share the same vertex.
+The first process will use the adjacency relationship (composed of node indices) stored in $G_{v}(V, E_v)$ Fig.(\ref{graph_representation}. a).
+The output, denoted as $\overline{v'}_{i}$, will enter the second message aggregating process, which passes the vertex information that makes up a single cell to the cell center, and the second process uses the adjacency relationship stored in $G_{c}(C, E_c)$ Fig.(\ref{graph_representation},b).
+At the end of the Cell block process, the aggregated features will concatenate $c_{i}^{\prime}$ pass through an $Cell-MLP$, we denoted it as $\phi^{cp}$ to update cell attributes.
+Finally, inside the remaining $Edge Block$ will concatenate the two neighboring cells' features with the current edge features, and pass them through another $MLP$, we denoted it as $Edge-MLP$ or $\phi^{ep}$, output $\overline{\mathbf{e}}^{\prime}_{c_{ij}}$. \\ \\ $\textbf{Decoder And Spatial Integration Layer}$ \quad The decoder in FVGN was mainly composed of a 2 hidden layer, 128 hidden sizes, SiLU activation function $MLP$ $\phi^{d}$.
+And $\phi^{d}$ are not applied with LayerNormalization(LN) layers compared with aforementioned $MLP$.
+The decoder takes on the task of decoding the latent edge features after the message passing layer into true fluxes on edges.
+It is pretty similar to a traditional numerical solver that finds the higher-order derivative over each control volume face, these derivatives are summed to approximate a specific flux value.
+So, the decoder decodes the latent $derivatives$ into physical domain $\mathbf{A}, \mathbf{Q}, p$, which stands for $Advection$ $flux$ term, $compensation$ $flux$ term, and $Pressure$ $flux$ term at every control volume's face.